 What to consider when relocating

 There are many considerations to take into account before relocating a home.
 The condition of a home dictates whether it will be moved successfully or not.
 A home moving contractor must inspect the condition of a home before it is lifted to make sure it is structurally sound.
-The size, design, and shape of a home also affects how easy it will be to relocate a home.
+The size, design, and shape of a home also affect how easy it will be to relocate a home.
 Homes of greater size and weight, such as masonry homes, are harder to move than lighter wood frame homes.
-Single story homes with crawlspace or basement foundations allow contractors to easily lift homes from the foundation because it is easier to install lifting equipment on these foundations.
-Make sure to acquire the necessary permits before moving a home on public roads.
+Single-story homes with crawlspace or basement foundations allow contractors to easily lift homes from the foundation because it is easier to install lifting equipment on these foundations.
+Make sure to acquire the necessary permits before moving home on public roads.
 Also, it is important to make sure that a home can physically fit on the route to the new relocation site.
 Consider narrow roads, low clearances under bridges, and restrictive load capacities of roads.